-The socks.config file specifies the following information:
+The socks.config file specifies:

-◆ The SOCKS servers that Websense Content Gateway passes through to access specific origin servers, and the order in which the proxy goes through the SOCKS server list
+- ◆ SOCKS servers that the proxy must use to access specific origin servers, and the order in which the proxy goes through the SOCKS server list. - Origin servers that Content Gateway accesses directly, without going through a SOCKS server.